stechstudio/laravel-storage-connect/docs/configuration.md

 StorageConnect::upload("/path/to/source.pdf","filename.pdf");
 ```

-This will use the default provider, load the connection from your custom load callback, and then proceed to upload.
+This will use the default provider, load the storage from your custom callback, and then proceed to upload.

 ## Application name